Municipal statement on Sept. 24, 2024

 The municipality remains focused on ensuring those sleeping rough are provided better alternatives, working toward having safer, long-term housing options for everyone who needs them.
 The municipality is committed to supporting the province in developing long-term housing solutions.

-These locations are not currently designated for sleeping rough.
 If any of these sites are opened as designated locations, that information will be shared publicly, including the specific section or area permitted for sleeping rough.
+Information regarding the designation of Cogswell Park and Geary Street Green Space was shared on July 29.

 To open any of the potential designated sites, detailed site preparation will first need to be completed by municipal staff.